kobbled/rossum/README.md

 This will be corrected in a future version of `rossum`.

 #### How do I translate my sources for a different core version?
-The `Makefile`s by default select the `V7.70-1` version of the core files when executing `ktrans`.
-This can be overridden when invoking `make`, by setting the `SUPPORT_VER` environment variable.
+`rossum` by default will configure the `Makefile` to use the `V7.70-1` version of the system core files.
+This can be changed both at generation time as well as when invoking `make`.
+Use the `--core` command line option for setting a default that will persist as long as the `Makefile` remains unchanged.
+For a temporary override, simply set the `SUPPORT_VER` environment variable when invoking `make`.
 To build for `V8.30-1` for example, use:

 ```
 make SUPPORT_VER=V8.30-1
 ```

 See the output of `ktrans /?` for a list of supported core versions.

-Future versions of `rossum` will probably support overriding the default core version at generation time.

 #### I don't want to open-source my Karel projects, can I still use this?
 Of course: you are not required to open-source anything.
 The licenses stated